Abner (footballer, born 2004)

-Abner Salles da Silva (born 19 April 2004), simply known as Abner, is a Brazilian footballer who plays as a centre-back for Juventude.
+Abner Salles da Silva (born 19 April 2004), simply known as Abner, is a Brazilian footballer who plays as a centre-back for Latvian Higher League club Riga on loan from Juventude.

 Club career

 Born in Rio de Janeiro, Abner joined Juventude's youth setup in 2022, after representing América Mineiro and Bangu.
 On 11 January 2023, he signed his first professional contract with the former.

 After featuring with a B-team in the 2023 Copa FGF, Abner made his first team – and Série A – debut on 21 April 2024, coming on as a late substitute for Luis Mandaca in a 5–1 away loss to Botafogo.

+On 12 March 2026, Abner joined Latvian club Riga FC on a loan-deal for the 2026-season.